“Landing Zone” by John Wehrle, 1966. Center of Military History

 History and Social Science Standards of Learning for Virginia Public Schools

-- VUS.12 The student will apply social science skills to understand the United States’ foreign policy during the Cold War era by
+VUS.15 The student will apply history and social science skills to analyze the United States’ foreign policy during the Cold War era by

-- Analyzing the changing role of the United States in Asia, including Korea, Vietnam, and China
+- D) analyzing the changing role of the United States in Asia, including Korea, Vietnam, and China, and the experiences of refugees from those nations.

-- VUS.12 The student will apply social science skills to understand the United States’ foreign policy during the Cold War era by
+VUS.15 The student will apply history and social science skills to analyze the United States’ foreign policy during the Cold War era by

 Your message has been submitted.